Gear Care & Repair

 Just apply the product to the inside seams and allow it to dry to produce a transparent and flexible seal.
 Of course, you may not notice the leak until that drop of water hits you on the head in the middle of the night.
 In which case, break out the Tenacious Tape for a quick fix.

-For the total package, grab one of GEAR AID’s Seam Grip WP Repair Kits which has both the adhesive and two Tenacious Tape patches.
+For the total package, grab GEAR AID Seam Grip WP Repair Kit, which has both the adhesive and two Tenacious Tape patches.
 It’s the ultimate in camping repairs.